mj1417/CPSC-571-Abusive-Sentiment-Detection/README.md

 # **Abusive Sentiment Detection in Social Media Texts using Existing NLP techniques**

-Comparative analysis of two models (Naive Bayes and BERT) is done on the dataset containing scoial media comments rich in slangs and romanized script.
+Comparative analysis of two models (Naive Bayes and BERT) is done on the dataset containing social media comments rich in slangs and romanized script.

 ---